-After reprising their iconic roles in Spider-Man: No Way Home (2021), actors Tobey Maguire (Peter Parker/Spider-Man) and Willem Dafoe (Norman Osborn/Green Goblin) have jointly achieved a Guinness World Records title.
+After reprising their iconic roles in Spider-Man: No Way Home (2021), actors Tobey Maguire (Peter Parker/Spider-Man), Willem Dafoe (Norman Osborn/Green Goblin) and J.K.
+Simmons (J. Jonah Jameson) have jointly achieved a Guinness World Records title.

-19 years 225 days after their first appearance in Spider-Man (2002), Maguire, aged 46, and Dafoe, 66, have broken the record for the longest career as a live action Marvel character.
+19 years 225 days after their first appearance in Spider-Man (2002), Maguire, aged 46, Dafoe, 66, and Simmons, 67, have broken the record for the longest career as a live action Marvel character.

 The previous record of 16 years 232 days was set by Hugh Jackman (Wolverine) and Patrick Stewart (Professor X), who made their first appearance in X-Men (2000) and most recent appearance in Logan (2017).

 A pioneering work of the modern superhero film genre, Spider-Man (2002) tells the origin story of Marvel Comics’ popular web-slinger.